KabosuNeko/YuzuFox/README.md

 # YuzuFox

-A minimalist, hardened Firefox setup tailored for Linux window managers, featuring a one-line UI.
+**Hardened, zero-bloat Firefox for WMs.
+Seamless one-line UI.**

 ## Overview

-YuzuFox transforms Firefox into a privacy-respecting, performance-optimized browser with a compact one-line UI.
+YuzuFox transforms Firefox into a privacy-respecting and performance-optimized browser with a seamless one-line UI, securing your data without breaking sites.
 It consists of four components:

 | File | Purpose |
 |---|---|